GregStanton/proposal-rmf-engine/docs/webgl2-and-glsl-primer.md

 * Create cards explaining how each list item connects conceptually to its neighbors (a form of **elaborative encoding**)

 # Introduction
-Sources are provided in this section for foundational concepts.
-The subsequent project-oriented sections are fully self-contained, but anyone hungry for additional context will be well served by the [MDN WebGL Reference](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), the [OpenGL ES 3.0 Specification](https://registry.khronos.org/OpenGL/specs/es/3.0/es_spec_3.0.pdf), and [The OpenGL ES® Shading Language 3.00.6](https://registry.khronos.org/OpenGL/specs/es/3.0/GLSL_ES_Specification_3.00.pdf).
+As with all sections of this primer, the current introductory section is self contained.
+Since the concepts covered here are foundational, sources are provided.
+Anyone hungry for additional context on subsequent sections will be well served by the [MDN WebGL Reference](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), the [OpenGL ES 3.0 Specification](https://registry.khronos.org/OpenGL/specs/es/3.0/es_spec_3.0.pdf), and [The OpenGL ES® Shading Language 3.00.6](https://registry.khronos.org/OpenGL/specs/es/3.0/GLSL_ES_Specification_3.00.pdf).

 <details>
 <summary>